fuzail1011/fake_detect_system/README.md

 ## Model
 The model used is a `ResNet-50`
 It is an improved CNN which is 50 layers deep.
 This model is excellent for image processing, and can evaluate images with a high accuracy.
-The model is implemented using Tensorflow and Keras libraries.
-It was run for 40 epochs, after which the accuracy of the model was consistently above 0.95
+The model is implemented using the Tensorflow and Keras libraries.
+It was trained for 40 epochs.
+After this training period, the model consistently achieved an accuracy of over 0.95

 Model Architecture
 - Input Shape: (96, 96, 3) - Typically, RGB images of size 96x96 pixels.